- Finance for international students

 How much do undergraduate courses cost?

-If you are not classified as a UK or EU student and are undertaking your first undergraduate degree, the tuition fee for 2019 will be £10,000.
+If you are not classified as a UK student and are undertaking your first undergraduate degree, the tuition fee for 2022 will be £13,500.

 Tuition fees cover the cost of a student’s academic studies.
 This usually includes teaching costs, registration and examination fees (not repeat or trailing modules, re-sit fees or coursework resubmission).
 Any costs associated with work placements will be the student’s responsibility.
 Study tour charges may apply in addition on some courses.
 Please refer to the fees on the individual course pages.